-Perhaps one of the biggest advantages to renting an apartment in Naperville is the Riverwalk.
+Perhaps one of the biggest advantages to renting an apartment in Chicago is the Riverwalk.
 It’s true that Naperville has incredible attractions and parks to enjoy all year long, but none quite match the serenity and pleasantness of the Riverwalk.
 Established in 1981 to celebrate Naperville’s 150th anniversary, the Naperville Riverwalk consists of nearly two miles of walkway, covered bridges, exquisite landscaping, relaxing fountains, and much more.
 The effort came about as a result of community donations of time, money, and materials to turn the once-forgotten riverfront into a vibrant hot spot for visitors near and far.
-No matter how you choose to spend your day and evening, the Riverwalk should be on your list of spots for any adventure out of your Naperville apartment.
+No matter how you choose to spend your day and evening, the Riverwalk should be on your list of spots for any adventure out of your Chicago apartment.

-It’s located along the DuPage River, close to several historic and central Naperville sites such as the Downtown Naperville area, where you can find restaurants and shopping galore.
+It’s located along the DuPage River, close to several historic and central Naperville sites such as the Downtown Naperville where you can find restaurants and shopping galore.
 The original section of the Riverwalk runs from Main Street west to Eagle Street and incorporates the Riverwalk Amphitheater, Labyrinth, Millennium Wall, Free Speech Pavilion, Dandelion Fountain, Exchange Club Veterans Plaza, and Exelon Garden.
 Two major expansions later, the 1.75-mile linear park is a haven for active residents, families, and visitors looking to walk off the delicious food offered in downtown Naperville’s restaurant scene.

 Embrace History and Special Moments